 Purpose

 Provides funding for strategic planning and development to improve tribal justice systems and public safety.
-Promotes community-oriented and victim-centered strategies for crime control and prevention.
+Promotes community-oriented and victim-centered strategies to address violent crime, murder of Indigenous people, domestic violence, substance misuse, substance use disorder (SUD), overdose, drug-related crime, and human trafficking.
 Supports efforts to reorient law enforcement organizations towards the community policing philosophy and the use of partnerships to proactively address conditions and issues that lead to crime, social disorder, and fear of crime.
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).

 Program funds may be used for:

-- Strategic planning to identify and address priority concerns involving law enforcement; courts; serious and violent crime; services for victims of child abuse, domestic and/or dating violence, sexual assault, and stalking; opioid and other substance abuse; and more
+- Strategic planning to identify and address priority concerns and needs involving law enforcement; courts; alternatives to incarceration; collaborative strategies to address serious and violent crime; strategies to prevent overdose and address crime related to SUD, alcohol use disorder (AUD), opioids and stimulants; community corrections; programming for tribal jails; crime victims' rights and services for victims of child abuse, domestic violence, dating violence, sexual assault, and stalking; addressing juvenile justice needs from prevention through reentry; and more

 - Personnel costs

-- Travel expenses for regional and national meetings or training for strategic planning
+- Travel expenses for costs related to relevant purpose area activities and regional, national, or strategic planning trainings

 - Other costs to support the development of the strategic plan, such as printing and distribution, community outreach, and data collection